DirkJMartens/ScratchMonkey-shield/README.md

 - The ISP-method can use a standard "Arduino as ISP" shield as it uses only the standard 6 ICSP connections (MISO/MOSI/SCK/SS/Vcc/GND).
 (Although the LED status will not be correct since wiring and pinout is different).
 - The shield I created is the "HVPP" version (see pic).
 It is implemented on a perfboard shield using wire-wrapping and ZIF-socket.
 - In the bottom-right hand corner are is connection header for +12V, +5V and GND.
+- For the HVPP-shield, no status lights are available so the stock version of "avrdude" works.